marcocaldera/notes.marcocaldera.com/content/posts/2022-12-28-understanding-the-js-thread.md

 Effectively the JS thread is proceeding line by line but something apparently strange happens.

-We set a timeout for 0ms but we have to wait more than 300ms before printing "Yay, the timeout is ended"
+We expect to run `printHappiness` after 0ms but we have to wait more than 300ms before printing "Yay, the timeout is ended"

 ### Web browser

-"setTimeout" is a JavaScript function (called: _facade function_) that don't do much in JS.
+**setTimeout** is a JavaScript function (called: _facade function_) that don't do much in JS.
 It just tells the web browser to spin up a feature, surprisingly called "timer" (😂) and _do something_ after a defined amount of time has passed (0ms in this example).

 When the timer ends, the WB put "printHappiness" in a special place called the **callback queue** and then it's the job of the famous **event loop** to check when it's the right time to put the function back in the [callstack](https://www.javascripttutorial.net/javascript-call-stack/) to be run.